GabDewraj/dad-jokes/README.md

 ## How to run the is project locally

+- This small project includes a microservice labelled as "server" just for context and some code to initialise the database structure with seeding ("db").
 - Navigate to the root folder of this project.
 - and paste this command into your terminal : ```sh server/build/run.sh```
 - This command achieves the following: